This Week in Petroleum History, Feb. 24 – March 2

 No Royalty Riches

-With that, Earp’s venture in the Kern County oil business became a footnote to his legend, already well into the making.
-By the time of his death on January 13, 1929, his gamble on oil, still known as the Lehnhardt Lease, had paid Josie only $6,000.
+With that, Earp’s venture in the Kern County petroleum business became a footnote to his legend, already well into the making.
+By the time of his death on January 13, 1929, his gamble on oil, still known as the Lehnhardt Lease, had paid Josie a total of almost $6,000.

 The disappointing results would prompt Josie to write, “I was in hopes they would bring in a two or three hundred barrel well.
 But I must be satisfied as it could have been a duster, too.”